nabrus/JavaScript30/README.md

 ### [Day 27: Click and Drag to Scroll](https://github.com/nabrus/JavaScript30/tree/master/27-click-and-drag)
   * Capturing variables during the `mousedown` event then referencing them later when `mousemove` event is fired.
+  * Using a *flag* variable— it's defined to have one value until some condition is true.
+Then you change the variable's value.
+Used to control the flow of a function or statement, allowing to check for certain condition while the function progresses.
   * `mousedown` event is fired when a pointing device button is pressed on an element.
   * `mouseup` event is fired when a pointing device button is released over an element.
   * `mousemove` event is fired when a pointing device (usually a mouse) is moved while over an element.